Are you just waiting to start with your post-pregnancy exercising? Or do you cover your ears and close your eyes?

-You need to drink a lot of water.
+- You need to drink a lot of water.
 Just by breastfeeding, if you do that, you need quite a bit of extra fluid.
 If you exercise, you’ll need even more.
 If you neglect to drink water, your milk production may suffer and you will most definitely suffer from headaches.

 Bleeding.
 If you do start exercising before your postnatal bleeding stops, pay attention to any increased bleeding.
 While it may not be a problem, you should consult a doctor for advice if it happens.

-Let me tell you a secrete - you are not alone in cheating a little bit…;-D
+Let me tell you a secret – you are not alone in cheating a little bit…;-D

 Life with a new baby should be made as easy and happy as possible, remember?